Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

 \subsection{Datasets}

-We utilized four distinct keystroke datasets in this study.
-The Stony Brook University (SBU) and SUNY Buffalo (Buffalo) datasets are well-established keystroke data collections.
-The other two were specifically created to examine GenAI-assisted plagiarism and are referred to as IIITD-BU (Transcribed) and IIITD-BU (Paraphrased).
-The names of these datasets reflect the cheating behaviors facilitated during data collection: Transcribed corresponds to the direct copying and typing of LLM responses, while Paraphrased involves rephrasing LLM outputs.
-From the publicly available keystroke datasets pool, we selected SBU \cite{banerjee2014_emnlp} and Buffalo \cite{7823894} because they include markers for fixed and free typing modes.
-These markers align with both assisted (plagiarized) and bona fide (non-plagiarized) scenarios.
-Table \ref{tab:comparison} provides a comparative summary of the characteristics of these datasets.
-We review each of these datasets next.
+We use four keystroke datasets in this study.
+Two of them were created to study GenAI-assisted plagiarism and are referred to as IIITD-BU (Transcribed) and IIITD-BU (Paraphrased).
+The Transcribed dataset captures direct copying and typing of large language model (LLM) outputs, whereas the Paraphrased dataset captures reworded LLM responses.
+The remaining two, viz.
+Stony Brook University (SBU) and SUNY Buffalo (Buffalo) datasets were repurposed to suit the problem context \cite{banerjee2014_emnlp,7823894}.
+These two datasets provide explicit annotations for fixed and free typing modes, which map directly to assisted (plagiarized) and bona fide (non-plagiarized) writing scenarios.
+Table \ref{tab:comparison} summarizes the key characteristics of all four datasets along with the descriptions provided below: